 Generation Z encompasses those born just after the Millennials.
 However, there’s no single definition of the precise divide between the generations.
 The Pew Research Center, generally accepted as an official definition, states that Millennials are those who were born between 1981 and 1996.
 Generation Z is those who were born in the following years, between 1997 and 2012.

 Other sources categorize the generation just a little bit differently.
 The Merriam-Webster Dictionary, for example, offers a more broad definition.
 According to Webster, Generation Z can include anyone born around the late 90s through to those born in the early 2000s.

 Because there are different definitions of Generation Z depending on who you ask, the age range of the group is sometimes considered fluid.
 In general, a Gen Z consumer is one that follows on the tail end of the Millennial generation and adheres to the online and shopping habits of their cohorts.

-It’s important to remember when looking at statistics that they may not apply the population studied as a whole.
+It’s important to remember when looking at Generation Z statistics, that they may not apply the population studied as a whole.
 Correlation does not always imply causation.
 That being said, common stats are a good place for businesses looking to reach a new population.

 About Generation Z

-It’s a good idea to understand general statistics about Generation Z before looking into details about consumer habits.
+It’s a good idea to understand general Generation Z statistics before looking into details about consumer habits.
 Here, we go over what every business should know about Generation Z as the group reaches adulthood.

 How Many People Belong to Gen Z?

 Generation Z is currently one of the biggest populations in the world.
 For the first time, Gen Z has overtaken millennials, with nearly a third of the U.S. population now belonging to Generation Z. Other countries are also following suit.
-As Baby Boomers retire and Millennials struggle with disposable income, Gen Z is expected to make up more than 80% of the U.S. consumer population by 2026.
+As Baby Boomers retire and Millennials struggle with disposable income, Gen Z is expected to number an estimated 82 million of the U.S. consumer population by 2026.